BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 > - Nested Stacks
 >   - Helpful when components must be re-used.
 >     - Ex: re-use how to properly configure an Application Load Balancer.
->   - The nested stack only is important to the higher level stack (it’s not shared).
+>   - The nested stack only is important to the higher level stack (it's not shared).
 >   - (Terraform equivalent is `module`).

 StackSets perform stack operation across multiple accounts and regions. they are created by administrator accounts. when a stackSet is updated, it also updates the stacks instances that are dervied from it.

 ### Stack Drift

-> CloudFormation allows you to create infrastructure, But it doesn’t protect you against manual configuration changes.
+> CloudFormation allows you to create infrastructure, But it doesn't protect you against manual configuration changes.
 >
 > - How do we know if our resources have drifted?
 > - We can use CloudFormation drift!